johnradke/canvasplay/README.md

 Kaleidoscope
 ------------

-click & drag to draw a path onscreen, and your drawing will be mirrored a bunch of times. did something like this once in VB6 a long time ago...
+click &amp; drag to draw a path onscreen, and your drawing will be mirrored a bunch of times. did something like this once in VB6 a long time ago...

 Christmas Tree
 --------------